CastielWong/Knowledge-Capsule/Python/Syntax/generic/oop.md

 ```

 It turns out that some of the attributes would be corrupted.
-So Python introduces Property decorator to take care Getter, Setter and Deleter for attributes.
+So Python introduces Property decorator to take care of Getter, Setter and Deleter for attributes.
 ```py
 class Employee:
     def __init__(self, first, last, age=-1):